 Fly through your next PA interview with these top tips!
 Interviewing can be a daunting task, particularly when there is significant competition among job seekers.
 We understand that great jobs in Dubai can be few and far between, and – like anything – preparation is key.
 Take comfort in the fact that your prospective employer

-If you’re asking yourself ‘what is digital awareness?’, in its most simple form it refers to using technology, such as mobile phones, social media and the internet in a way that promotes active, healthy use, rather than passive scrolling.
-Not only can mindless scrolling be a time waster, but excessive use (like social media) can lead to health problems such as increased levels of anxiety and depression.
+In its most simple form, digital wellness refers to using technology, such as mobile phones, social media and the internet in a way that promotes active, healthy use, rather than passive scrolling.
+Not only can mindless scrolling be a time waster, but excessive use of tech like social media can lead to health problems like increased levels of anxiety and depression.

 In the time of COVID-19, this issue is especially pertinent as we’re all spending more time at home with our devices and less time out and about with our friends/family.
 The temptation to reach for our phones is higher, which leads to an increase in passive (and sometimes unhealthy) use.

-As a remote worker, you may feel it’s impossible to practice digital wellness, given technology is essential to your way of working.
-However, it’s something you can achieve if you want to use technology more mindfully.
-We’ve put together a few of our top tips to help you incorporate mindful use of tech into your daily routine.
+As a remote worker, you may feel it’s impossible to practise digital wellness, given technology is essential to your way of working.
+However, it’s something you can achieve if you’re looking to use technology more mindfully.
+We have put together a few of our top tips to help you incorporate mindful use of tech into your daily routine.

 Invest in consolidating technology

 Whether it’s using one software for all of your finances and invoicing, or moving your file-sharing process to a universal cloud-based system, investing in easy-to-use platforms that consolidate different functions will minimise the time you spend working.
 For example, if you’re an entrepreneur looking to bring all of your finances under one roof, cloud-based companies such as Freshbooks and Xero are designed to make things as easy as possible.
 Research what’s right for your situation and you’ll soon save time on your daily tasks.